>>> RESEARCH!!!!! <<<

 Deposits and payments are nonrefundable but can be passed onto a future litter when you are able to get a pig.
 Payments towards balance can be made but balance is due before your piglet can go home.

-Male piglets are fixed before they leave.
+Female and male piglets are fixed before they leave

 All piglets go home with a blanket, birth certificate, next dose of wormer, care packet and lifetime support, they are fully weaned and on pellets also partially to fully potty trained.